Table of Contents

 What to Ask Your Heart Specialist in Singapore

-During your heart check-up, asking the right questions helps you make informed decisions about your heart health.
-Cardiologists like Dr. Gerard Leong encourage patients to engage actively in their care, especially after diagnostic tests are completed.
+During your heart check-up, asking the right questions helps you better understand your condition and make informed decisions about your care.
+Cardiologists encourage patients to take an active role in their heart health, especially after diagnostic tests are completed.

-- Depending on your results, your cardiologist may recommend additional tests such as an echocardiogram or stress test.
+Based on your results, your cardiologist may recommend additional investigations such as an echocardiogram or stress test.
+If necessary, they will also discuss treatment options, including medications, lifestyle changes, or referral for further care.

 Prioritise Your Heart Health with Gerard Leong Cardiology Clinic

-Regular heart check-ups at a trusted cardiology clinic play a crucial role in the early detection and management of heart conditions.
-By undergoing these essential tests, you take a proactive step toward protecting your heart health and reducing the risk of cardiovascular disease.
+Regular heart check-ups play a key role in the early detection and management of cardiovascular conditions.
+By undergoing appropriate screening and diagnostic tests, you take a proactive step towards protecting your heart health and reducing the risk of serious complications.

-At Gerard Leong Cardiology Clinic, we provide comprehensive cardiac care.
-Our experienced heart specialist and medical team provide a full range of heart screening and diagnostic tests, including echocardiography, stress tests, CT coronary angiography, and pacemaker assessments.
-Whether you need a routine surveillance heart check-up or advanced interventional cardiology treatments such as angioplasty, our clinic is here to support you.
+At Gerard Leong Cardiology Clinic, our experienced cardiologist and medical team provide comprehensive cardiac care tailored to your individual needs.
+We offer a full range of heart screening and diagnostic services, including echocardiography, stress testing, CT coronary angiography, and advanced cardiac assessments.

 Frequently Asked Questions